Muskox: Social behavior and reproduction

-Muskoxen live in herds of 12–24 in the winter and 8–20 in the summer.
+Muskoxen live in herds of 12–24 in the winter and 8–20 in the summer when dominant bulls expel other males from the herd.
 They do not hold territories, but they do mark their trails with preorbital glands.
 Male and female muskoxen have separate age-based hierarchies, with mature oxen being dominant over juveniles.
 Dominant oxen tend to get access to the best resources and will displace subordinates from patches of grass during the winter.

 Muskox bulls assert their dominance in many different ways.
 One is a "rush and butt", in which a dominant bull rushes a subordinate from the side with its horns, and will warn the subordinate so it can have a chance to get away.
 Bulls will also roar, swing their heads, and paw the ground.
 Dominant bulls sometimes treat subordinate bulls like cows.
 A dominant bull will tap a subordinate with its foreleg, something they do to cows during mating.
 Dominant bulls will also mock copulate subordinates and sniff their genitals.
-A subordinate bull can change his status by charging a dominant bull.
+A subordinate bull can challenge his status by charging a dominant bull.

 The mating (or "rutting") season of the muskoxen begins in late June or early July.
 During this time, dominant bulls will fight others out of the herds and establish harems of usually six or seven cows and their offspring.
 Fighting bulls will first rub their preorbital glands against their legs while bellowing loudly, and then display their horns.
 The bulls then back up about 20 m, lower their heads, and charge into each other, and will keep doing so until one bull gives up.
 Subordinate and elderly bulls will leave the herds to form bachelor groups or become solitary.
 However, when danger is present, the outside bulls can return to the herd for protection.
 Dominant bulls will prevent cows from leaving their harems.
 During mating, a bull will tap an estrous cow with his foreleg to calm her down and make her more receptive to his advances.
 The herds reassemble when summer ends.